 - Long intervals to improve V02 max (e.g. Thursday track at Woodbourn)

 There’s a club session dedicated to each of these components with a range of groups to suit runners of all abilities.

 One of the best ways to run a race is to pace well.
-American high school coach Joe Newton, and good family friend of the Coes, advises to start cautiously, to go strong in the middle and to hard at the end.
+American high school coach Joe Newton, and a good family friend of the Coes, advises starting cautiously, to go strong in the middle and to go hard at the end.
 Even in races with an uphill start, races often start at such breakneck speed that runners slow down significantly midrace.
 Pacing well will help to maintain speed throughout the race, and will leave you with enough energy to shift gears in the final stretch if needs be, and to end the race with a finishing kick.

 It’s important to remember that these races are comprised entirely of club athletes.
 The standard at the sharp end will be very good so don’t get fazed if you don’t finish as high up in the field as you might in a public road race.

 The South Yorkshire Country Athletics Association organise the South Yorkshire Cross Country League which comprises four races at four different venues.
 These races are held each year from October to December.
 One of these races will be selected as the venue for the annual Striders Cross-Country Championship race (keep an eye on the club website and Facebook page for details).